Subscribe to stay updated

 That’s why every single cardboard product in our range is made from a minimum of 80% recycled cardboard.
 This means that when you order custom packaging from us, you’re getting a material that was a book, cereal box or a bank statement in another life.

 In this article, you saw the current state of environmentally friendly packaging and how your small brand can start using it.
-You can now see how a brand can use sustainable packaging to build a better relationship with eco-minded customers.
+You can now see how a brand can use eco-conscious packaging to build a better relationship with eco-minded customers.